Seala11/rsschool-cv/cv.md

 Here you can check the [repo](https://github.com/Seala11/Frontend-Mentor-Projects "fronted mentor repo").

 3./ **[Portfolio template](#https://portfolio-template-seala.pages.dev/ "view the project")**
-Made with HTML, SCSS, deployed with Cloudflare Pages Here you can check the [repo](https://github.com/Seala11/Frontend-Mentor-Projects "portfolio repo")
+Made with HTML, SCSS, Gulp, deployed with Cloudflare Pages Here you can check the [repo](https://github.com/Seala11/Frontend-Mentor-Projects "portfolio repo")